font/k8s-example-apps/pacman-nodejs-app/docs/pacman-nodejs-app-federated-aws-gke-az-portability.md

 ### Update DNS record

+This section is broken up into different methods of updating DNS, depending on what method you chose during the tutorials.

+#### Manually

+If you used the manual DNS setup during the tutorial, you'll want to use this section for migrating.

 Before we can migrate the Pac-Man resources, we need to update the DNS to reflect our desired topology so that we maintain uptime before we just remove the AWS cluster.

-Until the federation-v2 DNS load balancing feature is implemented, we need to manually update the DNS entry to no longer point to the AWS cluster's `pacman` federated service load balancer IP address.
-To do that, run the following
+We need to manually update the DNS entry to no longer point to the AWS cluster's `pacman` federated service load balancer IP address.
+To do that, run the following script:
-script:

 ```bash
 ./tools/dns/updatedns.sh -t gke-us-west1 -t az-us-central1 -n pacman \